aspose-cells/Aspose.Cells-API-References/english/go-cpp/SmartTagSetting/Get_Int_Int/_index.md

 ## Get_Int_Int function

-Gets the <see cref="SmartTagCollection"/> object of the cell.
+Gets the SmartTagCollection object of the cell.

 ```go